a sentimental longing or wistful affection for the past, typically for a period or place with happy personal associations.

 It did seem like a prank that could be played.
 Ditch Captain America.
 Tony and Bruce laughing their way down the elevator.

-“Master Stark is in his suite,” Jarvis says.
+“Sir is in his suite,” JARVIS says.
 And yeah, it’s a British Robot Voice, but Steve feels like he senses worry there.

 “Can I go check on him?”